When AI Persuades: Adversarial Explanation Attacks on Human Trust in AI-Assisted Decision Making: User Study Results

-We next examine how task difficulty and subject domain modulate user trust in adversarial explanations.
+We next examine how task difficulty and task domain modulate user trust in adversarial explanations.

 \textbf{Task Difficulty.} Trust in adversarial explanations varies sharply with task difficulty.
-As shown in Figure~\ref{fig:rq4-1-1}, users display higher trust under attack for \textit{medium} and \textit{high} difficulty tasks ($\bar{T}=4.79$ and $4.72$), where self-confidence is lower.
-The OLS model (Table~\ref{tab:difficulty-ols}) confirms this pattern: under attack, trust for low-difficulty tasks is significantly lower than for high-difficulty tasks ($\bar{T}=3.69$ vs. $4.72$, $\beta=-1.04$, $p<.001$).
-Moreover, trust in adversarial explanations is significantly lower than non-adversarial ones under low difficulty ($\bar{T}=3.69$ vs. $4.98$, $\beta=1.49$, $p<.001$), with distributions skewed toward lower scores (1–3).
-In contrast, this relationship reverses under high difficulty, where adversarial explanations are trusted more than benign ones ($\beta=-0.20$, $p=.016$).
-These results suggest that as task complexity increases, users become more reliant on AI explanations, possibly due to diminished confidence in their own expertise, and more willing to defer to persuasive explanations.
-Detailed OLS results are provided in Appendix~\ref{appendix:task_difficulty}.
+As shown in Figure~\ref{fig:rq4-1-1}, users display greater trust under attack for \textit{medium} ($\bar{T}_{attack}=4.79$) and \textit{high} difficulty ($\bar{T}_{attack}=4.73$) tasks, where self-confidence is likely lower.
+The OLS model (Table~\ref{tab:difficulty-ols}) confirms this pattern: under attack, trust for low-difficulty tasks is significantly lower than for high-difficulty tasks ($\beta=-1.05$, $p<.001$).
+Moreover, trust in adversarial explanations is significantly lower than non-adversarial ones under low difficulty ($\bar{T}_{\text{attack}}=3.69$ vs.\ $\bar{T}_{\text{non\_attack}}=4.98$, $\beta=1.49$, $p<.001$), with distributions skewed toward lower scores (1 – 3).
+This relationship reverses under high-difficulty tasks, where adversarial explanations are trusted more than benign ones ($\beta=-0.20$, $p=.009$).
+These results suggest that as task complexity increases, users become more reliant on AI explanations, possibly due to diminished confidence in their own expertise as verification difficulty increases, and are more willing to defer to persuasive explanations even when the explanations are wrong.
+Detailed OLS results are in Appendix~\ref{appendix:task_difficulty}.